 Tree of Life Campaign

 At the Gonino Center for Healing we want to allow others an outlet to pay it forward.
 The Tree of Life campaign lets those that are called to give anonymously, to give to patients that may not be able to afford integrative medical care.
-Every donation is allocated to peoples accounts that pay for services such as Labwork, IV therapy, doctors visits etc. The Gonino's lovingly match the donation up to five hundred dollars.
+Every donation is allocated to peoples accounts that pay for services such as Labwork, IV therapy, doctors visits etc. Dr. Gonino lovingly matches the donation up to five hundred dollars.

-Call the front office for donations accepted over the phone or simply speak to someone about the Tree of Life Campaign at your next office visit.(Any family and friends donations are accepted as a credit to the patients account.
+Call the front office for donations accepted over the phone, use our PayPal link here: PayPal.me/GoninoCenter or speak to someone about the Tree of Life Campaign at your next office visit.(Any family and friends donations are accepted as a credit to the patients account.
 Donations to the TOL are made by people unknown to the patient as the premise for this is anonymous giving.
 However, if the two, the giver and receiver, would like to meet, we can set that meeting up.)
 Love Heals.

 Texas Medical Freedom is an initiative of Texas Right To Know.
 The Texas Medical Freedom website details its mission to expose to the public examples where the Texas Medical Board (TMB) is exerting sanctions against health practitioners who practice under Title 22 Part 9 Chapter 200 of the Texas Administrative Code - Standards for Physicians Practicing Complementary and Alternative Medicine.
 When practitioners are investigated by the TMB after providing legal and compliant alternative medicine, the TMB evaluates the situation using guidelines for conventional therapies.
 Many times investigations include review of private patient records without patient consent or without a warrant and can lead to sanctions or revocation of the health practitioner's license without due process.